Ukraine minerals deal could help US reduce reliance on China amid trade tensions: Observers

 Beijing’s rare earth sector has grown in significance to America and the rest of the world due to rising demand for tech products.

-Rare earths comprise 17 minerals which production China dominates, accounting for 90 per cent of global refined output.
+Rare earths comprise 17 minerals whose production China dominates, accounting for 90 per cent of global refined output.
 They are also vital for a host of industries like defence, aerospace and artificial intelligence.

 While rare earth minerals are not uncommon, economically viable deposits are difficult to find.
 Washington reportedly imported 70 per cent of its rare earth metals from Beijing between 2020 and 2023.